Query letters? Do literary agents really read them?

 read the whole novel before they offer representation to you and your book.

-Other Random Tips:
+Other Random Query Letter Tips:

 The Do’s: